Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

         let arrayIntegers2 = arrayIntegers.slice(2, 3); // returns [3]
         let arrayIntegers3 = arrayIntegers.slice(4); //returns [5]

-    **Note:** Slice method won't mutate the original array but it returns the subset as a new array.
+    **Note:** Slice method won’t mutate the original array but it returns the subset as a new array.

 6.  ### What is the purpose of the array splice method